We protect people and the businesses they run.™

 5. Respond in a timely manner.
 Answer remote workers’ questions with the same urgency you would if they popped into your office.

 6. Build rapport.
-Not that you want to be wasting their time or yours, but some light conversation via phone, Skype, or Teams that’s unrelated to work projects can help employees feel connected during this stressful time.
+Not that you want to be wasting their time or yours, but some light conversation via phone, Skype, or Teams that’s unrelated to work projects can help employees feel connected.

 7. Check the clock.
 If you are supervising remote employees in various locations, be considerate of any time zone differences when scheduling conference calls.